THE NEW TRINITY: DO WE ALL PRAY TO THE SAME GOD?

 yet other verses viciously attack the Jewish people (and sometimes Christians), such as:

 “O Believers, take neither Jews nor Christians as your friends; they are friends of each other.
 Whoever of you makes them his friends is one of them!
-God guides not the people of the Evildoers!" -- Koran, Sura 5 “The Dinner Table” at 51; and
+God guides not the people of the Evildoers!”
+(Koran, Sura 5 “The Dinner Table” at 51); and

-“You will see many among them [the Jews] competing with each other in sin and wickedness and in practicing that which is unlawful.
+“You will see many among them [the Jews] competing with each other in Sin and Wickedness and in practicing that which is unlawful.
 Evil is what they do.
 Why do their rabbis and leaders not forbid them to blaspheme and practice that which is unlawful?
 Evil indeed are their doings.
-The Jews say, 'Allah’s Hand is chained.’
+The Jews say: ‘Allah’s Hand is chained.’
 May their own hands be chained!
-May they be cursed for what they say. ..." -- Koran, Sura 5 “The Dinner Table” at 62-64; and
+May they be cursed for what they say. ...”
+(Koran, Sura 5 “The Dinner Table” at 62-64); and

 Even worse, the Hadith spews forth a cascade of calumnies and incitements against the Jewish people, the most infamous of which is:

-"The Resurrection of the Dead will not come until the Muslims will war with the Jews, and the Muslims will kill them; ... the trees and rocks will say, 'O Muslim, O Servant of Allah, there is a Jew behind me.
-Come and kill him.'" (see Hadith compilation of Sahih al-Bukhari: Volume 4, Book 52, Hadith 177, as narrated by Abu Huraira).
+“Allah’s Apostle [i.e., Mohammed] said, “The Hour [of Judgment] will not be established until you [the Muslims] war with the Jews, and the stone behind which a Jew will be hiding will say: ‘O Muslim!
+There is a Jew hiding behind me; so kill him.’”
+(Hadith compilation of Sahih al-Bukhari: Volume 4, Book 52, Hadith 177, as narrated by Abu Huraira).